|The mindset that upholds this as something worthwhile must be eradicated if the human species is to survive.|

 Maybe you're one of them.

-I don't have a lot--at all--but what I have I treasure.
+I don't have a lot, but what I have I treasure dearly.
 And no, it's not, as suburbans believe, because it isn't much and so I'm terrified to lose it, but because those things have tremendous intrinsic value to me, something suburbans can't wrap their minds around, even when it comes down to "things" like their marriage or children.

 The Newest Big Thing is almost always a tsunami of utter shit.